Harlequln/C2M11X-Highway_Driving/README.md

 ![][LonFSM]

-The presented finite state machines are implemented in the method ``EgoVehicle::get_successor_states``.
+The presented finite state machines are implemented in the method [`EgoVehicle::get_successor_states`][getss].
-This method returns a vector of ``Successor`` state objects, of which each defines a viable composite maneuver.
+This method returns a vector of [`Successor`][Successor] state objects, of which each defines a viable composite maneuver.
 A composite maneuver is the combination of a lateral and a longitudinal maneuver.
-For example, ``Successor(LAT:KEEP, LON:FOLLOW)`` defines a successor state to *keep the lane and follow the leading vehicle*.
+For example, `Successor(LAT:KEEP, LON:FOLLOW)` defines a successor state to *keep the lane and follow the leading vehicle*.

 ```c++
 /** Determine the possible successor states.